moth-quantum/quantum-audio/README.md

 <br><br>
 - **Counts Dictionary:** If the result is in form of a counts dictionary or [qiskit.result.Counts](https://docs.quantum.ibm.com/api/qiskit/qiskit.result.Counts) object,
   - The audio can be decoded using ```scheme.decode_counts(counts, metadata)``` method.
-  - In this case, the metadata dictionary can be accessed from the encoded circuit using `circuit.metadata`
+  - The metadata dictionary can be accessed from the encoded circuit using `circuit.metadata`.

 > [!Tip]
 > **Dictionaries** are data type in python to store {key : _value_} pairs.